Nowhere Boy

-Nowhere Boy is a 2009 British biographical drama film, directed by Sam Taylor-Wood in her directorial debut.
+Nowhere Boy is a 2009 British biographical drama film, directed by Sam Taylor-Johnson in her directorial debut.
 Written by Matt Greenhalgh, it is based on Julia Baird's biography of her half-brother, the musician John Lennon.
-Nowhere Boy is about the teenage years of Lennon (Aaron Johnson), his relationships with his aunt Mimi Smith (Kristin Scott Thomas) and his mother Julia Lennon (Anne-Marie Duff), the creation of his first band, the Quarrymen, and its evolution into the Beatles.
+Nowhere Boy is about the teenage years of Lennon (Aaron Taylor-Johnson), his relationships with his aunt Mimi Smith (Kristin Scott Thomas) and his mother Julia Lennon (Anne-Marie Duff), the creation of his first band, the Quarrymen, and its evolution into the Beatles.

-Following its premiere at the London Film Festival on 29 October 2009, Nowhere Boy opened in British theatres on 26 December 2009.
+Following its premiere at the London Film Festival on 29 October 2009, Nowhere Boy opened in British cinemas on 26 December 2009.
 Nearly a year later, in October 2010, the film received its US release, coinciding with the 70th anniversary of Lennon's birth.
 Nowhere Boy received positive reviews from critics and was a moderate hit at the box office, earning £4.3 million on a £1.2 million budget.